pyamsoft/update-hosts/README.md

 - Only supports IPv4 addresses.
 - Supports parallel background downloads without reliance on programs other
   than the standard coreutils
-- Pulls from a larger range of hosts sources
-- Runs using the standard /bin/sh instead of relying on bash
 - Is named update-hosts instead of hosts-update
+- Provides an optional pre-defined whitelist which matches uBlock0 Unbreak
+  list to fix websites which are broken by blocking certain hosts.
+- Handles a list of ipset sources as well for blocking IP addresses at the
+  iptables firewall level.

 ## Hosts Sources